 Yes, absolutely!
 In general, these intelligent dogs make excellent companions and respond beautifully to training.
 Goldendoodles are happy and have amazing dispositions, are happy-natured, and even-tempered.
 We socialize our puppies with children before they go home with you.

 What are furnishings?

-Sooo many breeders do not even know what this gene is, even though it is an integral part to any Doodle program!
-Breeders that do not know about this gene are the ones that breed puppies that look more like Golden Retrievers than Doodles (AKA a "Flat" coated puppy).
-These are the Doodles that shed terribly and don't have that signature "Doodle" face and look.
+Sooo many breeders do not even know what this gene is, even though it is an integral part of any Goldendoodle program!
+If you ask a breeder what Furnishings are and they do not know what it is, run in the other direction!
+Breeders that do not know about this gene are the ones that breed puppies that look more like Golden Retrievers than Goldendoodles (AKA a "Flat" coated puppy).
+These are the Goldendoodles that shed terribly and don't have that signature "Doodle" face and look.